joskna/AntennaFieldRepresentations.jl/docs/src/operations/transmission.md

 The `PlaneWaveSphericalTransmitMap` type calculates the transmission between a `PlaneWaveExpansion` and a `SphericalFieldSampling`.
 It is implemented as a concatination of a `PlaneWaveToSphericalMap` and a `SphericalTransmitMap`, i.e., the `PlanewaveExpansion` is converted into a `SphericalWaveExpansion` and the transmission is executed as a `SphericalTransmitMap`.

-The keyword arguments for `changeparameters(A::PlaneWaveSphericalTransmitMap; kwargs...)` are described in the following table
+The keyword arguments for the construction of a `PlaneWaveSphericalTransmitMap` are described in the following table

 |Keyword Argument   | Short Description |
 |:----------------- |:----------------- |